wairas/hsi-website/docs/happy/happy_tools/happy-envi-viewer.md

    ![Envi Viewer - labelled polygon](img/envi_viewer-polygon4.png)

+Apart from polygons, you can also create rectangles by using two markers for the top-left and bottom-right corners and then select *Polygons > Add rectangle* from the menu (or Ctrl+R).
+A useful feature when planning on exporting sub-images.

 Once you are finished with the annotations, you can export them as [OPEX JSON](https://github.com/waikato-datamining/fast-opex) file via: